-Note: This booklet is only a summary of certain portions of the University of Pennsylvania Health System 403(b) Retirement Savings Plan (the "Plan").
-This booklet does not describe all the provisions of the Plan and is not a substitute for the Plan document.
-If anything in this booklet conflicts with the Plan document, the Plan document will be followed.
+Note: This booklet, together with the applicable appendix, is only a summary of certain portions of The Retirement Contribution and 403(b) Matching Plan of the University of Pennsylvania Health System (the "Plan").
+This booklet and appendix do not describe all the provisions of the Plan and are not a substitute for the Plan document.
+If anything in this booklet and appendix conflicts with the Plan document, the Plan document will be followed.